by Jincy IypeNov 21, 2019

 The distinctly contemporary Beijing Daxing International Airport by Zaha Hadid Architects sets new benchmarks for air transport services.
 The terminal’s fluid architectural language, and its radial and spatial design, is the outcome of admirable collaborations between committed teams of professionals in China and around the world, resulting in a distinct, contemporary building.
 Beijing Daxing sets a new standard in air transport services, serving the region’s growing population within a compact and efficient passenger terminal that is adaptable for future growth.

-Project DetailsName of the project: Beijing Daxing International Airport
+Project DetailsName: Beijing Daxing International Airport

 Location: Daxing district, Beijing, China